Link Shell Extension

 Drag Hardlinks

 Auto Rename Files can be hard linked to the same folder as the source folder.
-Because two directory entries cannot have the same name, LSE uses 'HardLink of $filename' as the name of the the new link.
+Because two directory entries cannot have the same name, LSE uses '$filename - Hardlink.$ext' as the name of the the new link.

-The Auto Rename mechanism is also used when Junctions, Hardlink Clones, Symbolic Links, Mountpoints or Smart Copies are created in the same directory.
+The Auto Rename mechanism is also used when Junctions, Hardlink Clones, Symbolic Links, Symbolic Link Clones, Mountpoints or Smart Copies are created in the same directory.

 autorenamemultpiple.png